sovadim/tp_advanced_cpp_course/hw1/README.md

 $ make
 ```

-To build library and samples you run script used in ci
+To build library and samples you can run script used in ci
 ```bash
 $ cd ..
 $ ./ci/hw1/build.sh